PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 15:33:28
+Last updated: 2024-04-02 15:34:41
-Random Quote: It is easier to live through someone else than to become complete yourself. - Betty Friedan
+Random Quote: I think and that is all that I am. - Wayne Dyer